4zwazo/x-days-of-devops/log.md

 - Code the lambda function to start/stop an EC2 instance
 - Playing around with environment variables

-**Thoughts**:

-Today working with lambda was fun.
+**Thoughts**: I spent a good amount of time experimenting with lambda function using python.
+I did things such as using the parameter passed to the function to stop and restart an instance.
+I even played around with API gateway.
+An API called was made to the lambda function to bring the intance up/down.
 I realized there are more to lambda than writing simple functions.
 It is one area I need to dedicate more time learning.

 **Work & Resources**: